sysfce2/SFML_RyuPrototype/README.md

 See [License.txt]. in 02_SFML_GD_BOOK.

 # used tools & libraries
-- Ryu makes use of the BETTER_ENUM library v.0.11.3
-    - git@github.com:aantron/better-enums.git
-- further used libs see build -  section

-# building Ryu
 1. SFML v 2.5.1
     - see https://en.sfml-dev.org/
     - sudo apt install libsfml-dev